Skip to Main Content

 Biography

-Gelmon has conducted multiple research projects on community health improvement, health professions training, and community-university partnerships.
-Past research projects include evaluation of the implementation of Oregon’s Patient-Centered Primary Care Home program; Partners Investing in Nursing’s Future Initiative; and the Community Engaged Scholarship for Health Collaborative.
-Gelmon works with community agencies and graduate students to develop evidence of the impact of educational and health improvement interventions.
+Her most recent research addresses supporting care partners of people living with dementia.
+Past research projects include evaluation of Oregon’s Certified Community Behavioral Health Clinics (CCBHC) program; implementation of Oregon’s Patient-Centered Primary Care Home (PCPCH) program; Partners Investing in Nursing’s Future Initiative; and the Community Engaged Scholarship for Health Collaborative.

 Education, Degrees